 - Tinned tomatoes.

 Cooking sausages in a microwave from scratch isn’t the way to go with this, what you need is to reheat ready cooked sausages.
 Walls sell some Ready Baked sausages, sold in a pack of six, packaged in pairs, simply microwave two sausages for two minutes.
 These are really tasty, although they do work out a little pricier than cooking your own sausages.
-The sausages in the photo are just ready cooked cocktail sausages as I find the Walls Ready Baked sausages harder to track down.
+The sausages in the photo are just ready cooked cocktail sausages, which you can find in all supermarkets in the chiller section, as I find the Walls Ready Baked sausages harder to track down.
 I microwaved them for 2-3 minutes, turning 2-3x; they are very moist and meaty.
 Five cocktail sausages are a sausage portion equivalent to one regular sized sausage.

-So that’s it: Microwave ready-cooked sausages in one small dish, alongside the scrambled eggs and another pot containing the tomatoes.
-All three will cook alongside each other in roughly the same time.
+So that’s it: Microwave ready-cooked sausages in one microwave safe mug, alongside the scrambled eggs and another microwave safe mug containing the tomatoes.
+All three will cook alongside each other in roughly the same time – leaving you just three mugs to wash up!

 Mug Cooking Breakfast: